 The Need for Well-defined and Documented Processes

-One of the main success criteria for automation is to have a well-defined process that’s described within the organization.
+One of the main success criteria for process automation is to have a well-defined process that’s described within the organization.
 Automation efforts will struggle, and will perhaps not be worth anything, if an organization does not have well-structured processes to begin with.

 In my experience, there’s sometimes a misunderstanding about the application of process automation – that it cures all ills.
 So, we have to be able to control and communicate the organizational needs (for successful automation), exposing the risks of automating poorly-defined processes.
-And in my opinion, the analysis and requirements phases of any automation initiative are the most important, and therefore the key, factors for automation success.
+And in my opinion, the analysis and requirements phases of any process automation initiative are the most important, and therefore the key, factors for automation success.

 Another tip here is to separate, or segment, as much as possible.
 Because with “micro processes” it’s much easier to analyze, debug, fix, and navigate between them.
 And consequently, this will bring less impact and risk for the organization.